Gigantica on Instagram Gigantica on Facebook

 • Soft baits give a completely different dimension to your free offerings.

-• The throwing stick is also a good option if the weed is at a low level.
+• The throwing stick is also a good option to get a spread of boilie

 Availability